-“The director at the time, Nancy Mercer, saw some abilities in me,” Jill said.
+“The director at the time, Nancy Mercer, saw abilities in me,” Jill said.

 Jill’s “excellent” verbal skills made her a great candidate to testify as a self-advocate at the Virginia legislature.

-“Wow, what a life change in a short period of time!
-From a young woman who had a very poor self-image with no direction to a powerful self-advocate and I/DD leader,” Jill said.
+“Wow, what a life change in a short period of time!”
+Jill exclaimed.
+“I went from a young woman who had a poor self-image with no direction to a powerful self-advocate and I/DD leader.”

 The rest is history.

-Now, Jill says eliminating the “r word” from state and federal statues is only the beginning of removing it from society.
+Now, Jill says eliminating the r word from state and federal statues is only the beginning.

-She recognizes peoples’ use of the “r word” as belittling when people use it to name a person.
+She recognizes peoples’ use of the r word as belittling when it’s used to name a person.

 “As a society, we are becoming more sensitive and learning that hurtful words like “retarded” have no place in our vocabulary,” she said.
 “That is hurtful and should be changed.”